 Drawing from diverse influences, Costa Rican’s rich culture mixes the Catholic religion, customs from places as diverse as Spain, Africa and Asia, along with the traditions of indigenous Costa Rican tribes.
-Some of the most important Costa Rican traditions are the following:

-The legend holds that in 1636 The Virgin of Angels appeared to a girl from Cartago many times as a small stone statue.
+The legend states that in 1636 The Virgin of Angels appeared to a girl from Cartago many times as a small stone statue.
 The Virgin asked the girl to build a church in her honor in the spot where she kept finding the statue.
-The people did so and many miracles started happening.
-Presumably the stone statue was found the 2nd of August in 1940.
-Celebrating this date with great joy every year, people walk from their homes to this church, no matter how far they live, to pay respects to the patron saint of Costa Rica.
+The people did so and because of this many miracles took place.
+Presumably, the stone statue was found the 2nd of August in 1940.
+Celebrating this date with great joy every year, people walk from their homes to this church, no matter how far away they live, to pay respects to the patron saint of Costa Rica.

 FIESTA DE LOS DIABLITOS

 On the 30th of December at midnight Borucas awake with grim devilmasks.
 This ethnic festival of the native people of the south of the country recreates a fight to the death between the Indians (Diablitos) and the invading Spaniards.
 The tradition goes back to colonial times and has been passed down from generation to generation.
 It is a great display of native traditions, customs, and beliefs.
 The battle is stylized with masked and costumed “Diablitos” taking on a bull, which represents the Spanish.
 Amid much ceremony and play-acting, accompanied by flutes, drums, guitars, violins and accordions, the bull eventually meets a gory end in the center of the village.
 The meat is offered for sale and there are craft stalls and fireworks to add to the festive occasion.
 “Chicha”, a fermented beverage derived from maize, is the favored drink during the party.